Questions and Answers about HPV and the Vaccine

 If there are no screening tests for men, how can they tell if they have HPV and if so, what is the treatment?

 Although there is no approved test for men to know their "HPV status," most HPV infections resolve without causing any problems.
-The problems caused by HPV in men can include genital warts, anal and penile cancers, or cancers of the oropharynx.
+The problems caused by HPV in men can include genital warts, anal and penile cancers, or cancers of the oropharynx, meaning the head, neck and throat.
 There are ways to check for those:

-• Anal cancers - Gay, bisexual, and HIV-positive men may consider annual screening by digital rectal exam.
+- Anal cancers - Gay, bisexual, and HIV-positive men may consider annual screening.
 Although it is not a formal recommendation, these men are at higher risk.
+The American Cancer Society has a webpage with helpful information about testing for this condition.

-• Cancers of the oropharynx - Signs include issues associated with the throat including pain, constant coughing, voice changes or hoarseness, lumps or masses in the necks, and trouble swallowing or breathing.
+- Cancers of the oropharynx - Signs include issues associated with the throat, like pain, constant coughing, voice changes or hoarseness; lumps or masses in the neck; and trouble swallowing or breathing.

 Although no specific treatments for HPV exist, supportive treatments for the health problems caused by HPV are available.